theo-armour/2020/sandbox/us-county-votes/README.md

 The chart displays 3,114 individual data points
 Each data point display its area
-Each data point displays its geophysical characteristics Each data point may display the data of five different data cohorts Each data point displays three tallies scaled by the total numbers Separate indicators display two sets of differences with previous cohorts
+Each data point displays its geophysical characteristics Each data point may display the data of five different date cohorts Each data point displays three tallies scaled by the total numbers Separate indicators display two sets of differences with previous cohorts

+It would take 15,000 pie charts to display thisd data.

 As you move your pointer over each data point a bunch more data points are displayed next to the cursor
 	* Includes likes to Google search results for the selected data point